olaisolheim/OblivionAerospace/README.md

   * Works great with Ferram Aerospace Research (FAR) by ferram4, in that sphere-cone shaped heat shields offer greater control (by lift) over blunt ones.
   * Comes with an auto-shroud adapter that meets flush with the shield.
 It works just like the stock heat shields.
 Just add something to the heat shield's bottom node (like a decoupler) and the shroud/adapter will appear!
   * Supports the Deadly Reentry plugin by Starwaster, based on the works by NathanKell, ialdabaoth (who is awesome), and r4m0n.
-  * Unlike the heat shields in DRE, the Conical Heat Shield does not have an omni-decoupler.
+  * Unlike the heat shields in DR, the Conical Heat Shield does not have an omni-decoupler.
 Instead, it has a single decoupler on the top attachment point (yellow/black ring), allowing for more custom designs.

 Known issues:
 * Stock KSP has an issue with rescaleFactor on root parts.
 Since this mod uses rescaleFactor, you should avoid using these shields as the root part on your vessel.